 How to Reclaim Your Maiden Name After Divorce

 The Arizona divorce process can be long and many find it to be draining.
 It may even leave you feeling out of control.
 Regardless of what has happened in the past, it can help to remind yourself that the future is a fresh start.
 Post-divorce, you’ve got the unique opportunity to build the life you’ve always wanted.
 Before you can get there, you have to determine what you want.
-Many determine that the best place to start is reclaiming your maiden name after divorce.
+Many determine that the best place to start is reclaiming your maiden name after a divorce.

 Having said that, it’s a very personal decision and might not be the best choice in all cases.
 The process is complicated and can raise a lot of questions.
 A few of the most common questions are addressed below.